From how much it costs to who gets the money if you die during the policy term, here’s a simple guide to life insurance.

 Life insurance is cover that pays out a lump sum if you, the policyholder, pass away during the policy term – or if you’re diagnosed with a terminal illness and not expected to live longer than 12 months.
 It’s there to provide some financial support for your loved ones after you’re gone, whether that means helping to pay off the mortgage or maintaining their standard of living.

-There are three different types of term life insurance: level cover, increasing cover, and decreasing cover.
-These impact how your cover amount may change over the term of the policy, and therefore how much the cover may cost, and are designed for people with different financial needs.
+We offer two different types of term life insurance: level cover and decreasing cover.
+Which one you choose impacts how your cover amount may change over the term of the policy, and therefore how much the cover may cost, and are designed for people with different financial needs.
 For example, if you’re interested in paying off a mortgage if you die during the policy term, you might opt for decreasing cover: this type of life insurance policy goes down in value over the length of the term, but the premiums remain the same.
 This is because generally, a mortgage decreases over time as well.
 That’s why this type of life insurance is also sometimes known as mortgage protection insurance.

 How much does life insurance cost?